softeng-feup/open-cx-grace/README.md

 ## Test

-Most of the time we didn't have a physical robot, so we used a [**Gazebo Simulator**][simulator] (a 3D dynamic simulator) developed for Conde, a predecessor of Grace.
+Most of the time we didn't have an assembled robot, so we used a [**Gazebo Simulator**][simulator] (a 3D dynamic simulator) developed for Conde, a predecessor of Grace.
 This way, we managed to test the robot's main controls (joystick and slider) as they were being reproduced accurately in there.

 [comment]: <> (There are several ways of documenting testing activities, and quality assurance in general, being the most common: a strategy, a plan, test case specifications, and test checklists.)